mvogttech/meteor-joins/README.md

 - `foreignKey` field name where foreign document _id is stored (in our example: `"companyId"`)
 - `containerField` field name where to store foreign document (in our example: `"company"`)
 - `fieldList` array of field names we want to get from foreign collection (in our example array with one field `["name"]`)
+- 'fieldKey' (optional) field name to use as identification key for foreign document

 Use this function in scope visible both to client and server.